Democrat for Glendale City Council | Vote Feb 22 – March 3, 2020

 I am not running as a stepping stone for another political office, or to further a business career, or to hand out benefits to my friends.
 I don’t need to do those things.
 I’m running because I believe this great city needs leaders that have the vision and fortitude to drive change.
 As someone who has been pushing for change from the outside, I know what that means.

 I’m a proud Democrat and a member of the American Federation of Teachers.
 I’m not taking corporate PAC money, fossil fuel money, or money from any company that does not demonstrate the highest standards of sustainability and ethics.
-I’ve also decided not to take developer money.
+I’ve also decided not to take money from property developers.
 That’s a choice I have made so that when I get into office I will be accountable only to the public.
 And I’ll get right to work.
-I’ll be a fighter, and ask the tough questions of City staff and other leaders, just as I have been doing these last couple years on the Grayson power plant fight – a fight which resulted in a plan that was both greener, and $174 million cheaper.
+I’ll be a fighter, and ask the tough questions of City staff and other leaders, just as I have been doing these last couple years on the Grayson power plant fight.

 Winning this race is going to be a community effort.
 I hope you’ll join us!